tamistry30/Task_05_Descriptive_Stats/README.md

 ## Conclusion

-When given clear, relevant data in a small table, ChatGPT answered all six research questions about the SU Women’s Lacrosse season accurately and logically, requiring little to no additional prompt engineering.
+When given clear, relevant data in a small table from the 2024 and 2025 seasons, ChatGPT answered all six research questions about the SU Women’s Lacrosse season accurately and logically, requiring little to no additional prompt engineering.

 ---